We "raise awareness" to combat stereotypes.

 Individuals with Down syndrome can live independently and contribute to their communities using their gifts and talents when given the opportunity, and opportunity begins with awareness.

-Current DS ACT Awareness Projects and Resources
+Current DS ACT Education and Outreach Projects and Resources

 Book Donation Program

 Each year, DS ACT donates books about Down syndrome to schools, libraries, and community centers.
 Recipient sites are nominated each fall and books are distributed in March.
-In 2023, we donated the following titles to more than 45 locations around the state nominated by our membership:

 Spread the Word to End the Word